 While the internet and various media outlets can be valuable sources of information, they often cater to a broader audience, which may not account for the specific nuances of Scottish regulations.
-It can lead to confusion and unnecessary worry, as experienced by Mrs M. Some common issues that arise from relying on non-Scottish sources include:
+It can lead to confusion and unnecessary worry, as experienced by Mrs M. Some common issues that arise from relying on non-Scottish legal advice sources include:

 Mismatched terminology: As seen in the case of “Lasting Power of Attorney” versus “Continuing and Welfare Power of Attorney,” different regions may use distinct terms for similar concepts.